Home » Four seasons » Grey partridge

 What can I collect?

-It is probably the longest running citizen science programme, GWCT’s partridge count scheme is the best thing you can take part in.
-Counts in the spring and autumn provide both you with the knowledge of how your partridge have overwintered and how successful their breeding has season have been.
-Sharing it with the Trust adds knowledge to the national picture of how partridge are faring and adds to the evidence that shooting is essential to their survival and future recovery.
+We recommend that you take part in the GWCT’s partridge count scheme – one of the UK’s longest running citizen science programmes.
+Counts in the spring and autumn provide you with an insight into how your partridge have overwintered and how successful their breeding season has been.
+By sharing this information with the GWCT, you contribute to the national picture of how the species is faring and demonstrates the vital role shooting plays in its recovery.

 Share your experience